furritos/flask-simple-crypt/README.md

 To quote the [original](https://github.com/andrewcooke/simple-crypt#speed):

 > In simple terms, if an attacker tries to decrypt the data by guessing passwords, then they *also* have to wait for a couple of seconds for each guess.
-This deters an attacker from trying "thousands" of different passwords every second.
+This stops an attacker from trying "thousands" of different passwords every second.

 > So the pause on encryption and decryption is actually a sign that the library is protecting you.
 If this is unacceptable for your program then you may need to look for a different solution.
 I'm sorry, but this is the trade-off I chose when writing simple-crypt.